auerlab/fasda/README.md

 aligners can be used.
 This is currently used to support output from hisat2, and will support ChIP-Seq and ATAC-Seq peak data in the future.

+FASDA's abundance estimates are currently about 40% higher than kallisto's, but they are proportional.
+I would assume that kallisto's estimates are more accurate, but the resulting fold-changes are the same.
+This will be explored further when time permits.

 The sample output below is from 14 biological replicates of yeast RNA-Seq data with wild-type and SNF2 mutant conditions.
 The run times included below show that FASDA is extremely fast, normalizing over 92,000 estimated